 Council is aware of the balance between rate revenue (as an important income source) and community sensitivity to rate increases.
-With the introduction of the State Government's Fair Go Rates System, all rate increases are capped to a rate declared by the Minister for Local Government, which is announced in December for the following financial year.
+With the introduction of the State Government's 'Fair Go Rates System', all rate increases are capped to a rate declared by the Minister for Local Government, which is announced in

+December for the following financial year.

 Council currently utilises a service charge to fully recover the cost of Council's waste services and provide for future landfill rehabilitation costs.
-The garbage service charge is not capped under the Fair Go Rates System, and Council will continue to allocate surplus funds from this charge towards the provision of waste services.
+The garbage service charge is not capped under the 'Fair Go Rates System', and Council will continue to limit any surplus funds from this charge towards and maintain the current the provision of waste services.